lhb0803/NomadCoders/Fullstack/Airbnb/README.md

 * How to render a template
     * How to put data to HTML and show users
 * `render()`: Django automatically looks for HTML template

+## 9.4 Django Templates
+* Send content to HTML template and the templates renders with content data
+* syntax is a little bit different from python
+*